Diploma in Information Technology

-Not only does our diploma in Information Technology have lower entry requirements than our bachelor’s degree, but it will help you to develop skills needed to succeed in more advanced tertiary study.
+Not only does our Diploma in Information Technology have lower entry requirements than our bachelor degree, but it will help you to develop skills needed to succeed in more advanced tertiary study.

-Whether you have just finished Year 12 or finished years ago, our Diploma in Information Technology is a Commonwealth supported place (CSP-funded) and will help you achieve your goals.
+Our Diploma in Information Technology provides domestic students with a Commonwealth supported place (CSP-funded), and will help you achieve your goals.

-We are here to support you from start to finish.
+We are here to support you from start to finish whether you have just finished Year 12 or finished years ago.
 We ensure smaller class sizes, offer tailored support as you transition to university study, and provide a range of student services to help you succeed.